 Through rapid growth, REDARC has had to move premises several times.
 In 1997 they were operating out of a tin shed in Lonsdale, South Australia.
 At the time, they only had 8 employees.

 In 2014, REDARC were announced the Telstra Australian Business of the Year and in 2015 it acquired Hummingbird Electronics, a bespoke provider of electronic solutions for vehicles with intellectual properties in radio frequency.
-Today REDARC Electronics operates in a state of the art advanced manufacturing facility, employing 190 people across 2 locations of which 40 are full time engineers.
+Today REDARC Electronics operates in a state of the art advanced manufacturing facility, employing over 200 people across two locations of which 50 are full time engineers.

 In 2016, REDARC announced a major expansion of its Lonsdale facility, which will see them almost double their workforce over the next four years.
 The upgrade will see REDARC able to capitalise on new market opportunities and house new state-of-the-art equipment to enhance their manufacturing capabilities.